 For applicants requiring further study:

 To address study area deficits, university study must be undertaken at the minimum of an AQF Level 7 qualification (the equivalent of a Bachelor’s degree qualification).
 This may be completed as part of a university course or as non-award units.

 For applicants requiring further exercise science practicum:

 for information on satisfying the exercise science practicum requirements.

 ESSA recommends approaching your current or prospective education provider to discuss options for addressing the deficits outlined in the GE outcome letter.

 Complete a course accredited by ESSA in exercise science/exercise physiology

 ESSA has accredited a number of courses offered by education providers to the level of exercise science and/or exercise physiology through ESSA’s course accreditation process.
 Accredited courses has been approved to meet the standards required for the profession.
-Please note: Exercise physiology accreditation (AEP) is ONLY available to domestic graduates of an ESSA accredited exercise physiology qualification applying within two years of graduating OR international graduates who can satisfy the ESSA Exercise Science and Exercise Physiology standards via the four stage International Accreditation pathway.
+Please note: Exercise physiology accreditation (AEP) is ONLY available to domestic graduates of an ESSA accredited exercise physiology qualification OR international graduates who can satisfy the ESSA Exercise Science and Exercise Physiology standards via the four stage International Accreditation pathway.